Oh-so stylish box room ideas

 6. Treat yourself to a walk-in wardrobe

-Use your extra space and treat yourself.
-This is one of those fun bedroom space ideas that feels like pure luxury.
+A walk-in wardrobe is one of those box room ideas that feels like pure luxury.
 With a mixture of built-in wardrobes, mirrors, and clothes racks, you can create an enviable space just for getting ready.
-There are some brilliant built-in wardrobe ideas that are designed specifically for small rooms.
+Plenty of built-in wardrobe designs are designed specifically for small rooms.
 Add a dressing table with decent drawers for make-up and jewellery to complete the package.

 This makeover has the added benefit of freeing up space in your master bedroom, helping to keep your sleep sanctuary relaxing.

-9. Pick multi-purpose furniture
+7. Pick multi-purpose furniture for guests

 product